 |

 Extending from Cape Naturaliste to Cape Leeuwin, the ridge beneath this park is riddled with limestone caves, some of which are open to the public for viewing.
-The coast offers a variety of conditions from sheltered beaches where the waters are calm enough for swimming and beach fishing, to the world-class surf breaks around Margaret RIver, to rocky shores with violent ocean swells. |
+The coast offers a variety of conditions from sheltered beaches where the waters are calm enough for swimming and beach fishing, to the world-class surf breaks around Margaret River, to rocky shores with violent ocean swells. |

 |